Ethics Rules

 2. When person's presence at meeting, seminar or event serves legitimate state purpose and the person's agency authorizes or would authorize payment for travel and related expenses.

-General Rule: You are prohibited from accepting discount or free tickets or entertainment opportunities offered because of your official position.
+General Rule: You are prohibited from soliciting or accepting discount or free tickets or entertainment opportunities offered because of your official position.

 Exceptions: